 There are very few items in life that are as precious as an engagement ring.
 An engagement ring represents one of the most special moments in life when your significant other asks you to spend the rest of your lives together.
 Considering this, it’s easy to understand why engagement rings get so much attention.
-From a young age, we begin thinking about what our dream engagement ring would be.
-As the years go by and we feel the big moment starting to approach, countless hours are spent looking at engagement rings on the web, talking to our friends about them, and deciding what the perfect engagement ring for us is (to then drop subtle hints about it to your significant other).
+From a young age, we begin thinking about what our dream engagement ring would be: a classic cut diamond engagement ring, three stone setting or rose gold.
+Or, perhaps, unexpected exotic engagement rings.
+As the years go by and we feel the big moment starting to approach, countless hours are spent looking at engagement rings on the web, talking to our friends about them, planning our unique engagement and deciding what the perfect engagement ring for us is (to then drop subtle hints about it to your significant other).

 If you find yourself on this page, odds are you probably have some interest in unique engagement rings.
 Many different characteristics can make an engagement ring “unique.”
 Below, our jewelry experts at The Pearl Source dive into all of the different aspects that engagement rings feature, and in addition, take a closer look at some of the most unique engagement rings of all time.